ExXTreMe315/eup-altv/README.en.md

    ```

 2. copy the folder to your AltV server directory under `resources/`.
-Make sure that the resource is added to your `server.cfg`:
+Make sure that the resource is added to your `server.toml`:

    ```text